benjamindean/one-line-apc/README.md

 # OneLineAPC

-Dead simple wrapper class for [APC](http://php.net/manual/en/intro.apc.php) and [APCu](http://php.net/manual/en/intro.apcu.php) which capable of setting and getting cached data from a callback in one single line.
+Dead simple wrapper class for [APC](http://php.net/manual/en/intro.apc.php) and [APCu](http://php.net/manual/en/intro.apcu.php) which capable of setting and getting cached data from a callback or a variable in one single line.

+## Requirements

+* PHP 5.3 or later
+* `php-apc` extension installed

 ## Installation

 Install with [Composer](https://getcomposer.org):

 ```
-composer require benjamindean/one-line-apc
+$ composer require benjamindean/one-line-apc
 ```

 ## Usage